jevonlongdell/crystalshapes/Readme.md

 * STL and 3mf files available also.

-* The STL files can be previewed in github website.
+* The STL files can be previewed in the github website.

 - Shapes include:
   - [Cube](files/cube.stl)